 - 10. Agri Stats' reports are not publicly available, and with very limited exceptions, Defendants closely guard the reports' contents and the degree of Defendants' participation in Agri Stats' data-gathering and -dissemination processes.
-But despite the secrecy of the Agri Stats reports, Plaintiffs' counsel's extensive investigation has confirmed that every Defendant named in this Complaint reports detailed data to Agri Stats on a regular basis, typically weekly, and Agri Stats both facilitated and participated in the conspiracy because, among other things: - Agri Stats' coding system made it "easy" for Defendants' personnel to decipher, simply by eyeballing the "rows" in a given report, the production, feed, sales and other competitively-sensitive metrics of their competitors, many of whom had complexes "right down the road from" each other in the same Agri Stats sub-region; - Agri Stats' regular meetings with each Defendant allowed Agri Stats to share production information among the Defendants.
-For example, mid-level Tyson personnel working at complexes in the Mid-Atlantic region were advised by their complex managers about competitors' production following quarterly meetings between the Tyson complex managers and Agri Stats account managers; and - Agri Stats account managers created, for each of their Defendant customers, a series of data compilations known as "books," based on the competitively-sensitive data that a particular Defendant had submitted to Agri Stats.
+But despite the secrecy of the Agri Stats reports, Plaintiffs' counsel's extensive investigation has confirmed that every Defendant named in this Complaint reports detailed data to Agri Stats on a regular basis, typically weekly, and Agri Stats both facilitated and participated in the conspiracy because, among other things: - Agri Stats' coding system made it "easy" for Defendants' personnel to decipher, simply by eyeballing the "rows" in a given report, the production, feed, sales and other competitively sensitive metrics of their competitors, many of whom had complexes "right down the road from" each other in the same Agri Stats sub-region; - Agri Stats' regular meetings with each Defendant allowed Agri Stats to share production information among the Defendants.
+For example, mid-level Tyson personnel working at complexes in the Mid-Atlantic region were advised by their complex managers about competitors' production following quarterly meetings between the Tyson complex managers and Agri Stats account managers; and - Agri Stats account managers created, for each of their Defendant customers, a series of data compilations known as "books," based on the competitively sensitive data that a particular Defendant had submitted to Agri Stats.
 On a number of occasions, Agri Stats personnel sent copies of one Defendant's "books" to other Defendants. - 11.
 The other prong of Defendants' conspiracy to illegally increase and maintain chicken prices was the manipulation and artificial inflation of prices on the "Georgia Dock," a widely used weekly benchmark price compiled and published by the Georgia Department of Agriculture (the "GDA").
 Chicken buyers across the nation, including purchasers in Illinois, paid prices based on the Georgia Dock.
-The Georgia Dock also formed the basis of many chicken purchasing contracts and other business transactions between certain Plaintiffs and one or more of the Defendants.
-Unlike other price indices available to chicken buyers, the Georgia Dock benchmark price is a self-reported number from a group of chicken producers identified below as the "Georgia Dock Defendants" (namely, Defendants Pilgrim's Pride, Tyson, Fieldale Farms, Perdue, Sanderson Farms, Koch Foods, Claxton Poultry, Harrison Poultry, Mar-Jac and Wayne Farms).
+The Georgia Dock also formed the basis of many chicken purchasing contracts and other business transactions between certain Plaintiffs and one and Mississippi (sub-regions 41 and 42); lower Arkansas, Louisiana and Texas ("Sub-Region 51"); upper Arkansas and Missouri ("Sub-Region 52"); Kentucky, Ohio, Minnesota, Indiana and Wisconsin ("Sub-Region 60"); and California and the Pacific Northwest ("Region 10)" (which is composed solely of Defendant Foster Farms' three complexes).

+or more of the Defendants.
+Unlike other price indices available to chicken buyers, the Georgia Dock benchmark price is a self-reported number from a group of chicken producers identified below as the "Georgia Dock Defendants" (namely, Defendants Pilgrim's Pride, Tyson, Perdue, Sanderson Farms, Koch Foods, Claxton, Harrison Poultry, Mar-Jac, Wayne Farms and coconspirator Fieldale Farms).
 Senior executives from eight of the ten Georgia Dock Defendants were members of a secretive "Georgia Dock Advisory Board," which played a role in the compilation and manipulation of the Georgia Dock benchmark price.